Delors/reStructuredTextToLectureDoc2/CheatSheet.rst

    .. rubric:: Stacked Layouts

-   Stacked layouts are based on nested rst containers for each layer.
-Each layer - except of the first one - needs to have the class ``incremental`` and/or the class ``overlay`` for transparent layers. :dhbw-red:`(Up to 10 layers are supported.)`
+   Stacked layouts are based on nested layers.
+Each layer - except of the first one - needs to have the class ``incremental`` and/or the class ``overlay`` for transparent layers. :dhbw-red:`(Up to 10 layers are supported.)` To turn off the numbering of opaque layers use ``.no-number``.

    .. rubric:: Images in Stacked Layouts